Lasagna from Nonna

 - Melt butter in another saucepan

-- Add flour and whisk until all lumps are gone
+- Add flour to the butter and whisk until all lumps are gone

 - Pour in the milk and add in salt, nutmeg and pepper.